Coconut Oil Cure All

 CLAIM: It [coconut oil] contains a unique combination of fatty acids with powerful medicinal properties.

-It's true that coconut oil and coconut milk do contain a large portion of lauric acid, a saturated fat that raises blood cholesterol levels by increasing your hdl (good) cholesterol.
+Coconut oil and coconut milk do indeed contain a large portion of lauric acid, a saturated fat that raises blood cholesterol levels by increasing your hdl (good) cholesterol.
 It's also true that lauric acid MAY help improve your blood cholesterol profile numbers, but unfortunately there are NO clinical studies that show taking coconut oil products are medically beneficial.

-In fact, going through the hundreds of studies done with coconut oil over the last 40 years, there are NONE that show taking daily doses will in any way contribute to a healthier or longer life.
+Going through the hundreds of studies done with coconut oil over the last 40 years, NONE show taking daily doses will in any way contribute to a healthier or longer life.

 CLAIM: Places [like the South Pacific] that eat coconut oil are considered to be the healthiest on the planet.